SESARLab/mfh-dl-performace-testing/thesis.md

 - A rover, equipped with different phenotyping sensors that take on-fields measurements on plants cultivation
 - Various on-field sensors that register weather or environmental data, like air temperature and humidity, soil temperature, leaf wetness, etc.
-- A 5G communicating network to support the sensor's data transmission
+- A 5G communicating network to support the sensor's data transmission.
-- Different software collection agents collect data from the rover and the on-field sensors and upload them to the Data Lake
+- Different software collection agents collect data from the rover and the on-field sensors and upload them to the Data Lake.
-- A Data Lake platform to store sensor's data and supports data analysis
+- A Data Lake platform to store sensor's data and supports data analysis.
-- An hybrid GraphQL/REST API developed in Rust to access and consume data stored in the Data Lake platform
+- A hybrid GraphQL/REST API developed in Rust to access and consume data stored in the Data Lake platform
-- FoodsApp, a client application: a user could scan QRcode that identifies a specific cultivation to visualize its raw and processed sensors data
+- FoodsApp, a client application: a user could scan QRcode that identifies cultivation to visualize its raw and processed sensors data

 The implementation of the computing infrastructure involved various technological partners; TIM, the first Italian provider of fixed, mobile and cloud infrastructures, developed the 5G network, the on-field sensors, and the client application.
 Multiple departments of Università Degli Studi di Milano are actively  involved in the MIND Foods HUB project.
 The Dipartimento di Scienza Agrarie e Ambientale (DISAA) designed and implemented the rover, its sensors, and the algorithms that analyze the nutritional properties of the chosen species.
 The SEcure Service-oriented Architectures Research Lab (SESAR Lab) planned and implemented all software modules of the computing infrastructure: the collection agents, the GraphQL/REST API, the data model to structure sensor's data and the Data Lake platform.
 The MIND Foods HUB Data Lake platform is based, among other components, on Apache Hadoop [3], a framework for parallel and distributed processing of large data sets and Apache Hive [4].
-This software allows reading, writing, and managing large data-sets in distributed storage using SQL.
+This software allows reading, writing, and managing large datasets in distributed storage using SQL.

 ### 1.1 Research goals